 For better resolution and the SOLUTION, go to https://t.co/v4XO9eSzyy #halloween #Halloween2020 pic.twitter.com/umoZQdi8av

 — Gergely Dudás – Dudolf (@thedudolf) October 20, 2020

-That’s not the only Halloween-themed hidden image-based puzzle Dudás has drawn up.
+That’s not the only Halloween-themed hidden-image puzzle this illustrator has drawn up.
 Can you spot the ghost among the skeletons in this one?

 I have to admit this one stumped me as well.
 Here’s the solution.

-In fact, Dudás has created a whole book of Halloween-themed brain teasers entitled “Bear’s Spooky Book of Hidden Things.”
+In fact, Dudás has created a whole book of Halloween-themed brainteasers, titled, “Bear’s Spooky Book of Hidden Things.”

 “It’s Halloween and Bear can’t wait to go trick-or-treating!” reads the book’s description.
 Bear is hoping his friends are handing out his favorite treat, honeycomb, and goes on Halloween adventure in search of it, from a pumpkin patch to a haunted house and a spooky forest.
 How cute!

 “Bear’s Spooky Book of Hidden Things” is available on Amazon for $7.83.